Pronounced: My-e-lo-dys-plas-tic syn-dromes

 Myelodysplastic syndromes (MDS) are a group of diseases that involve dysfunction of the bone marrow.
 Bone marrow is the tissue found within the bones; its task is to create mature blood cells from stem cells.
 In all forms of MDS, this normal cell-creation process is disrupted by the overproduction of clones of a single stem cell.
 This leads to a decrease in production of normal red blood cells, white blood cells, and platelets.

 The World Health Organization has classified MDS into eight categories.
-Some forms are more serious than others; all of them are serious enough to require a physician’s care.
+Some forms are more serious than others; all of them are serious enough to require a doctor’s care.
 Thirty percent of people with MDS develop acute myeloid leukemia (AML).
 Leukemia is a cancer of the white blood cells and their parent cells.
 As more is learned about MDS, experts began to see it as a form of cancer.

 Location of Active Bone Marrow in an Adult